videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/image-upload-using-pubsub.md

   - real-time communication
 image: img/videosdklive-thumbnail.jpg
 sidebar_position: 1
-slug: image-upload-using-pubsub-in-react
+slug: image-upload-using-pubsub
 ---

-# Image Uplaod Using Pubsub In React
+# Image Uplaod Using Pubsub

 In this guide, we will see how to upload image using pubsub.
 For that first, we place an input with the file type, after we select image then we upload that image using pubsub.